daniil-pogorelov/Better-Tab/README.md

 4. Click the "Build and then run" button (or `Cmd+R`).

 **Requirements:**
-* macOS [Specify your minimum target macOS version, e.g., 12.0 or later]
+* macOS 14.0 or later
-* Xcode [Specify your Xcode version, e.g., 15.0 or later]
+* Xcode 16 or later

 ## Troubleshooting